Sourdough Chocolate Chip Cookies￼ - MAKE IT DOUGH

 Whisk the mixture after the rest period until it looks fluffy and lighter in color.
 Stir in sourdough discard until no traces of discard remain.

-Fold the all-purpose flour, baking powder and salt into the brown batter mixture until no traces of dry flour remain.
+Fold the all-purpose flour, baking powder and salt into the brown butter mixture until no traces of dry flour remain.

 Add mix-ins: Stir in the chopped chocolate chips and walnuts (if using).